 Barney founded the Kitchener-Waterloo Racquet Club in 1962.
 The initial idea came to him in 1956 after playing in the inaugural Buffalo Invitational.
 His love of that club and its crest were the beginnings of what would later become the Kitchener-Waterloo Racquet Club.
 Barney held the club’s singles title from 1962-1967 and was the doubles champion on 4 occasions.
 Barney was also President of the club from its inception until 1968 when he had the foresight to build the first doubles court in Ontario outside of Toronto at the KWRC.
-Today the KWRC is alive and well having undergone recent renovation and membership growth and is looking forward to celebrating its 50th anniversary in 2012.
+Today the KWRC is alive and well having undergone renovations and membership growth and celebrated its 50th anniversary in 2012.

 Barney’s assistance in starting up squash clubs has not been limited to Kitchener.
 Membership at other clubs, donations to fundraising campaigns, speaking at an event, or playing an exhibition, Barney would graciously give whenever asked.
 Barney is a founding member at the Richmond Hill Racquet Club & London Squash Club.
 He is a Life Member at the Toronto Racquet Club, Kitchener-Waterloo Racquet Club, and the former Hamilton Squash Club.
 In addition he was a member of both the Cambridge Club and Toronto Cricket Skating and Curling Club for many years.
 Barney has also lent his playing services to the opening of the TCS&C club’s first hardball singles and doubles courts with partner Don Leggat and to the opening of the Stratford Racquet Club in 1979.